davidwritesxyz/davidwritesxyz.github.io/content/notes/thewillpowerinstinct/index.md

 Making progress on a goal motivates people to engage in goal-sabotaging behavior.

 When you make progress toward your long-term goal, your brain—with its mental checklist of many goals—turns off the mental processes that were driving you to pursue your long-term goal.
 It will then turn its attention to the goal that has not yet been satisfied—the voice of self-indulgence.

 Psychologists call this goal liberation.
 The goal you’ve been suppressing with your self-control is going to become stronger, and any temptation will become more tempting.

-Although it runs counter to everything we believe about achieving our goals, focusing on progress can hold us back from success.
+Focusing on progress can hold us back from success.
 That’s not to say that progress itself is a problem.
 The problem with progress is how it makes us feel—and even then, it’s only a problem if we listen to the feeling instead of sticking to our goals.
 Progress can be motivating, and even inspire future self-control, but only if you view your actions as evidence that you are committed to your goal.

-In other words, you need to look at what you have done and conclude that you must really care about your goal, so much so that you want to do even more to reach it.
+You need to look at what you have done and conclude that you must really care about your goal, so much so that you want to do even more to reach it.
 This perspective is easy to adopt; it’s just not our usual mind-set.
 More typically, we look for the reason to stop.

 The next time you find yourself using past good behavior to justify indulging, pause and remember the why.